WJakubowsk/facial_keypoints_detection/README.md

 # Facial Keypoints Detection

-This repository contains the joint work of Zuzanna Kotlińska, Wiktor Jakubowski and Krzysztof Kosz on the projdect: Facial Keypoints Dectection.
+This repository contains the joint work of Zuzanna Kotlińska, Wiktor Jakubowski and Krzysztof Kosz on the project: Facial Keypoints Dectection.

 ## Dataset